On the decomposition into Discrete, type II and type III $C^*$-algebras

 \section{Abstract}

-We finish a classifying scheme of $C^*$-algebras.
-We show that the classes of discrete $C^*$-algebras (as defined by Peligard and Zsid\'{o}), type $\tw$, and type $\ttr$ $C^*$-algebras (as defined by Cuntz and Pedersen) are closed under strong Morita equivalence and taking ``essential extension''.
-Furthermore, there exist the largest discrete finite ideal $A_{\dc,1}$, the largest discrete anti-finite ideal $A_{\dc,\infty}$, the largest type $\tw$ finite ideal $A_{\tw,1}$, the largest type $\tw$ anti-finite ideal $A_{\tw,\infty}$, and the largest type $\ttr$ ideal $A_\ttr$ of a $C^*$-algebra $A$ with $A_{\dc,1} + A_{\dc,\infty} + A_{\tw,1} + A_{\tw,\infty} + A_\ttr$ being an essential ideal of $A$.
-When $A$ is a $W^*$-algebra, these ideals coincide with the largest type $\tI$ finite part, type $\tI$ infinite part, type $\tw$ finite part, type $\tw$ infinite part and type $\ttr$ part, respectively.
-Moreover, this classification scheme observes many good rules.
+We obtained a ``decomposition scheme'' of $C^*$-algebras.
+We show that the classes of discrete $C^*$-algebras (as defined by Peligard and Zsid\'{o}), type $\tw$ $C^*$-algebras and type $\ttr$ $C^*$-algebras (both defined by Cuntz and Pedersen) form a good framework to ``classify'' $C^*$-algebras.
+In particular, we found that these classes are closed under strong Morita equivalence, hereditary $C^*$-subalgebras as well as taking ``essential extension'' and ``normal quotient''.
+Furthermore, there exist the largest discrete finite ideal $A_{\dc,1}$, the largest discrete essentially infinite ideal $A_{\dc,\infty}$, the largest type $\tw$ finite ideal $A_{\tw,1}$, the largest type $\tw$ essentially infinite ideal $A_{\tw,\infty}$, and the largest type $\ttr$ ideal $A_\ttr$ of any $C^*$-algebra $A$ such that $A_{\dc,1} + A_{\dc,\infty} + A_{\tw,1} + A_{\tw,\infty} + A_\ttr$ is an essential ideal of $A$.
+This ``decomposition'' extends the corresponding one for $W^*$-algebras.

-We find that any prime $C^*$-algebra is of one of the five types: finite discrete, anti-finite discrete, finite type $\tw$, anti-finite type $\tw$ or type $\ttr$.
-If $A$ has a Hausdorff primitive spectrum, or $A$ is an $AW^*$-algebra, or $A$ is the local multiplier algebra of another $C^*$-algebra, then $A$ is a continuous field of prime $C^*$-algebras over a locally compact Hausdorff space, with each fiber being non-zero and of one of the five types.
-If, in addition, $A$ is discrete (respectively, anti-finite), there is an open dense subset of $\Omega$ on which each fiber is discrete (respectively, anti-finite).
+We also give a closer look at $C^*$-algebras with Hausdorff primitive spectrum, $AW^*$-algebras as well as local multiplier algebras of $C^*$-algebras.
+We find that these algebras can be decomposed into continuous fields of prime $C^*$-algebras over a locally compact Hausdorff space, with each fiber being non-zero and of one of the five types mentioned above.